5.1. Exporting Data in Various Formats

 InqScribe provides a variety of ways to export data for use in other applications.
-InqScribe can export your transcripts in several formats.

 When you choose to export your transcript in a structured form, InqScribe must translate the contents of your transcript from a single, large text field to a series of time-based records.

-To do this, InqScribe scans the transcript and notes the location of each time code.
-It then assumes that the block of text that lies between two time codes should "belong" to the first time code, which indicates the start time of the text block.
+To do this, InqScribe scans the transcript and notes the location of each timecode.
+It then assumes that the block of text that lies between two timecodes should "belong" to the first timecode, which indicates the start time of the text block.

 In practice, that means that the following transcript: